 Studio photographers will appreciate that the Leica S Typ 007 (unlike the SX410) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the SX410 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX410 was succeeded by the Canon SX420.
+Both the SX410 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The S Typ 007 was replaced by the Leica S3, while the SX410 was followed by the Canon SX420.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.